Here’s something that might surprise you… St Luke’s is not somewhere you’ll come to wait to die. St Luke’s is about living.

 Our patients, our care, our people

 We look after people over 18 from across the Sheffield region, with all kinds of terminal illnesses, including end stage neurological, heart, kidney and lung conditions, cancer and HIV.
-Each year, we help around 1,800 patients – some of them come to the hospice but many more are looked after at home by our team of community nurses, who help treat and alleviate pain, support and counsel and in some cases, help patients to die at home, if that’s what they want.
+Last year, we helped around 1,800 patients – some of who came to the hospice but many more were looked after at home by our team of community nurses, who help treat and alleviate pain, support and counsel and in some cases, help patients to die at home, if that’s what they want.
 Most people want to die at home, and we help to enable that to happen if we can.
 It’s not just patients that we help either – we extend support, counselling and practical help to family members too.

 And the people who help us…

-Everything we do is dependent on 240 amazing staff and a phenomenal team of over 760 volunteers, all of them giving time, expertise and effort.
+Everything we do is dependent on over 250 amazing members of staff and a phenomenal team of over 700 volunteers, all of them giving time, expertise and effort.
 Besides that, we have a legion of supporters and donors who raise money tirelessly to make it all possible.
-In fact, of the £10 million it takes to deliver our services each year, £7.5 million of that has to come from donations… and that means a lot of running, cake-baking and pie-eating help from our friends.
+In fact, of the £12 million it takes to deliver our services this year, we need to raise over £9 million of that from donations… and that means a lot of running, cake-baking and pie-eating help from our friends.
 Every customer at our charity shops helps too, adding to the income we receive from our retail outlets across the city.